kleinbottle/swanlotus/content/blogs/radians/radians.md

 Let us illustrate the reasonableness of @eq:sinesmalltheta.
 Set $\theta$ to $0.005$ radians, which is a small value close to zero.
 Then $\sin\theta = \sin(0.005) = 0.004999979167, which demonstrates the validity of @eq:sinesmalltheta. however, if one were to interpret the number 0.005 as degrees rather than radians, we then have $\sin(0.005°) = 0.00008726646249$ which is almost $57$ times smaller than the number 0.005.

 The moral of this example is that when we evaluate trigonometric functions in degrees in the context of their power series, we must apply a correction factor of $\frac{\pi}{180}$ to implicitly convert _each term_ to radians.
 This is a layer of complexity we may easily avoid by using radians on both sides of the equation.

+Diagram of why sin theta approx theta with arc and opposite side of triangle.

 <!--https://en.wikipedia.org/wiki/Small-angle_approximation-->